John Hare Powel: Personal life

-He married Julia de Veaux of South Carolina in 1817.
-She was the daughter of Andrew Deveaux.
-Together they had nine children with seven who survived to adulthood.
-John Hare Powel Jr. (1837-1890) served as lieutenant colonel of the 9th Rhode Island Infantry during the Civil War, colonel of the Artillery Company of Newport from 1865 to 1877 and mayor of Newport, Rhode Island from 1886 to 1888.
+In 1817, he married Julia de Veaux of South Carolina, the daughter of Andrew Deveaux, a prominent Loyalist during the American Revolution.
+Together, they had nine children, seven of whom survived to adulthood, including John Hare Powel Jr. (1837-1890), who served as lieutenant colonel of the 9th Rhode Island Infantry during the American Civil War, colonel of the Artillery Company of Newport from 1865 to 1877, and mayor of Newport, Rhode Island from 1886 to 1888.
 One of his daughters, Julia De Veaux Powel, married William Parker Foulke and was the mother of the biologist Sara Gwendolen Foulke.